You are here

 If you have been exposed or diagnosed by a healthcare professional, you might be provided with instructions for at-home self-monitoring.
 This includes checking yourself for fever and remaining alert to any changes in fever, cough or shortness of breath for 14 days.

-At this time, antibody tests are only available for exisiting patients at Weill Cornell Medicine Primary Care.
-If you are an existing patient and you have questions about antibody testing or want to know if you are a good candidate for this test, please give our department a call at (646) 962-8000.
+At this time, COVID-19 testing and antibody tests are only available for existing patients at Weill Cornell Medicine Primary Care.
+If you are an existing patient and you have questions about these tests or want to know if you are a good candidate for either test, please give our department a call at (646) 962-8000.